 Inertial position calculations on THOMAS JEFFERSON, Survey Launch 3101, and Survey Launch 3102 are provided by an Applanix POS/MV Model 320 v.4.
 The POS/MV 320 system includes dual GPS antennas, an inertial measurement unit (IMU), and data processor (PCS).
 The IMU measures linear and angular accelerations corresponding to the major motions of the vessel (heave, pitch, roll, yaw) and inputs this data to the PCS, where it is combined with a GPS position determined by carrier-phase differential measurements to give the final position solution.
+The POS/MV position solution is not sensitive to short period noise, but its accuracy may decay rapidly over time.

 According to the manufacturer's specifications, the inertial position/orientation solution has typical values of 0.02° true roll and pitch accuracy, 0.02° heading accuracy, 2m position accuracy, and 0.03 m/s velocity accuracy.
 These parameters are monitored in real time during acquisition using the POS/MV user interface software.
 These values were entered into the HVF and were used to compute the TPU of each sounding.
-In the TPU section of each vessel HVFs for OPR-E350-TJ-10, a 0.5 m/s corrector was added to the 0.03 m/s velocity accuracy to account for the tidal currents in the uncertainty calculations.

-All acquisition platforms are configured for Precise Timing, a multibeam sonar acquisition configuration which synchronizes all data to the same time.
+All acquisition platforms are equipped with Precise Timing, a multibeam sonar acquisition configuration which synchronizes all data to the same time.
 The timing message is generated by the POS/MV which is received by both the acquisition computer and the RESON TPU.
 At the time of data acquisition, the POS/MV-generated time stamp is applied to the data instead of the system clock.
 Precise Timing reduces the variable effects of time latency and creates a single, measurable latency.
 This is verified during patch tests.